-I then looked up several of the links that were sent to me by the person I was corresponding with (and which I have copied in the reference section) and found the following quotations.
+I then looked up several of the links sent to me by the person I was corresponding with (and which I have copied in the reference section) and found the following quotations.

 “The 2016 fiscal year saw more than 300 percent growth for the company as over 800 technology leaders, including Salesforce, Marketo and IBM have signed on to leverage G2 Crowd’s unique user generated content in their marketing programs.” – G2Crowd

 So if we look at this, it is intended to impress people.
 It is not designed to expose their funding for the users of G2Crowd.
-And of course, no specifics are mentioned.
-Three companies were mentioned without any other details are not real disclosure.
+And, of course, no specifics are mentioned.
+Three companies that were mentioned without any other details are not real disclosure.

 G2Crowd as a Marketing Extension of IBM

 And the press release had another fascinating piece of information, something I don’t think the person to whom the quotation is attributed knew the implication of what they were saying.

 “G2 Crowd is an important partner in expanding online advocacy for IBM.
 The user review platform is giving us new ways to connect to our customers, hear their feedback about our products and services, and strengthen our culture of customer centricity.” – Kevin Eagan, Chief Digital Experience Officer, IBM